 twice as prompted.
 If you need to reset your admin principal, use

 No Service Outage Server Maintenance¶

 Should you need perform maintenance on the Kerberos server that requires taking Kerberos processes offline you can do this by performing your updates on a single server at a time.

 kdc03.openstack.org is our primary server and kdc04.openstack.org is the replica.
 Perform your maintenance on kdc04.openstack.org first.
 Then once that is done we can prepare for taking down the primary.
 On kdc03.openstack.org run:

 You should see:

 Database propagation to kdc04.openstack.org: SUCCEEDED

-Once this is done the standby server is ready and we can take kdc03 offline.
+Once this is done the replica is ready and we can take kdc03 offline.
 When kdc03 is back online rerun run-kprop.sh to ensure everything is working again.